forax/cplisp/README.md

 A Lisp that is able to compile part of itself into the constant pool of a Java .class

-It uses the new constant dynamic (condy) constant pool constant, so if you want to run a .class, you need either to get an early access build of jdk 11, you can download it at http://jdk.java.net/11/ or you can use pro (see below) that embeds its own jdk.
+It uses the new constant dynamic (condy) constant pool constant, so if you want to run the generated classfile, you need either to get an early access build of jdk 11, you can download it at http://jdk.java.net/11/ or you can use pro that embeds its own jdk (see below).

 # how to build it
 I use pro to build the project, Maven can be used to download and run pro, so